Sidenote for Slack

 Pro or trial

-Ask a question across everything in your Sidenote library — PDFs, wiki pages, saved messages.
+Ask across everything in your Sidenote library: PDFs, wiki pages, saved messages.
 The answer arrives in Slack with numbered citations naming the source document (and the page, where there is one).
 Only you see it.

 /sidenote search